emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

   has been stuck on LLVM 6, upstream is many releases after).
 This affects optimizations, usually by making the upstream version faster and smaller.
-  However, in rare cases you may see a regression (for example, in some cases UNoptimized code may be
+  However, in rare cases you may see a regression (for example, in some cases *UN*-optimized code may be
-  `less optimal in upstream <https://github.com/emscripten-core/emscripten/issues/10753#issuecomment-603486677>`_).
+  `less optimal in upstream <https://github.com/emscripten-core/emscripten/issues/10753#issuecomment-603486677>`_, so make sure to optimize both when compiling and when linking).

 * Also see the `blocker bugs on the wasm backend <https://github.com/emscripten-core/emscripten/projects/1>`_, and the `wasm backend tagged issues <https://github.com/emscripten-core/emscripten/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3A"LLVM+wasm+backend">`_.